How to Start a Corporation in Nevada

 Option 2: Apply for an EIN by Mail or Fax

 It is very important to adhere to the formalities of running a corporation.
 Read our How to Run a Corporation guide to learn more.

 Depending on the nature of your business, you may be required to register for one or more forms of state tax:

 Nevada Sales Tax

-If you are selling a physical product, you’ll typically need to register for a seller's permit through the Nevada Department of Taxation's website.
-This certificate allows a business to collect sales tax on taxable sales.
+If you’re selling a product, you’ll typically need to register for a seller's permit through the Nevada Department of Taxation's website.
+This allows a business to collect sales tax.

 Nevada Employer Taxes